The best tubeless tyre puncture repair tools 2025 for road and gravel tyres

 Reasons to avoid

-If you didn’t catch your puncture right away, chances are you’ll be airing up your tire as well as trying to plug a hole.
-The Dynaplug Air Kit takes all the ease of the system described in the Racer and adds a CO2 inflator.
+If you don’t catch your puncture right away, you’ll likely be airing up your tyre and trying to plug a hole.
+The Dynaplug Air Kit combines the ease of the system described in the Racer with a CO2 inflator.

-While a pump is typically handy to have on most adventures, CO2 can do the trick to help re-seat the bead of a tubeless tire if things have gotten quite flat.
-We found that the versatile design allowed us to inflate either through the puncture hole while repairing or separately through the tubeless valve.
+While a pump is typically handy on most adventures, CO2 can help re-seat the bead of a tubeless tyre if it has become quite flat.
+The versatile design allows us to inflate either through the puncture hole while repairing or separately through the tubeless valve.
 The hose that comes with the system is a clever attachment tool and is a great addition to an already slick system.

 Tested but missed the mark